Gitoffthelawn/uBlock-Deluxe/README.md

 If you are interested in this using this code, just ask by creating an issue on Github in this repository.
 I simply would like to know if anyone is using it and if anyone appreciates it.

-If you find this project helpful, and you would like to make a donation, you can pick a charity or ask me to pick one.
+If you find this project helpful and would like to make a donation, you can pick a charity or ask me to pick one.
 I am not accepting any money myself, but if my work helps any charities, that would make me happy.
 Let me know if you are inspired to donate to a charity.